Patagonia, Argentina – Chile

 Patagonia Geographical Overview – Patagonia, Argentina – Chile

 This spot has challenging weather, with crazy strong winds and temperatures.
-It also has some unique living spaces with many different plants and animals.
+It also features some unique living spaces, home to a diverse array of plants and animals.

 Key Attractions in Patagonia